Ready to Get Cooking?

 You’ll also save money and have more flexibility when you buy frozen shrimp in the shell, and then, you can thaw right before preparing.

-Be sure to thoroughly defrost them before adding to the marinade.
+Be sure to thoroughly defrost them before adding them to the marinade.

 With or without the shell?